qax-os/excelize/README.md

 }
 ```

-### Writing XLSX files
+### Reading XLSX file

-The following constitutes the bare minimum required to write an XLSX document.
+The following constitutes the bare to read a XLSX document.

 ```go
 package main